0

 • Student visas, certificates of sponsorship, settlement applications, citizenship, entry clearance, and leave to remain applications will increase by at least 20%.

-• Settlement (ILR) applications (this includes Skilled Worker ILR, Spouse ILR and ILR on 10-Year Long Residence) will cost at least £2,885 per person.
+• Settlement (ILR) applications will cost at least £2,885 per person.

 • Fees will be abolished for like-for-like replacement of a biometric residence permit (BRP) when the document has expired.